We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Gaining trust through links

-The most obvious example of ‘off page’ trust is generated by links — it’s no secret that if a lot of high-quality pages contain links to your content, it stands a much greater chance of performing well in search results.
+The most obvious example of ‘off page’ trust is generated by links — it’s no secret that if a lot of high-quality pages link to your content, it stands a much better chance of performing well in search engine results pages.

 - there is a high number of links to it from authoritative websites

-- there are no unnatural links, spammy pointing to it.
+- there are no highly unnatural links pointing to it.

 If you find that the link profile of a particular piece of content is rather thin, it might be time to consider some (strictly ‘white-hat’) link building outreach and online PR to boost it.

-If you find a lot of spammy links pointing to one of your ‘problem pages’, try to get them removed, or consider disavowing them using Google’s disavow tool (proceed with caution with the second tactic, as if carried out incorrectly, this can hurt your SEO — and some Google staffers are on record as saying that in most cases, disavowing isn’t really necessary).
+If you find a lot of unnatural links pointing to one of your ‘problem pages’, try to get them removed, or consider disavowing them using Google’s disavow tool (proceed with caution with the second tactic however, as if carried out incorrectly, this can hurt your SEO — and some Google staffers are on record as saying that in most cases, disavowing isn’t really necessary).

 Building authority via brand mentions